crispab/crisp-dna/_docs/what-is-productspace.md

 -   **Trust** - as partners, guides, coaches or collaborators, trust is is our default means of engagement.
 -   **Heart** - we are kind and help those around us: inside and outside the organisation.
 -   **Freedom** - to manage our own time and who we work with.
-And autonomoy to determine who we are and make our own informed choices.
+We have autonomy to determine who we are and make our own informed choices.
 -   **Creative Thinking** - working with unknowns requires openness, curiosity and creativity.
 -   **Competence** - continually learning and improving, both our craft and who we are as people.
 -   **Balance** - we believe in the power of collective intelligence.